AnalogFeelings/NoraOS/README.md

-# stivale2-cmake-barebones
+# NoraOS
-An example stivale2 kernel with CMake build system.
+NoraOS is a megalithic kernel using [Stivale 2](https://github.com/stivale/stivale) and the **CMake** build system.

+Why is it named after me?
+I don't know.

 ## Building
 ```sh